 Ashwagandha is named after its ability to help de-stress the body and support healthy sleep.
 The word somnifera in Latin literally means “sleep inducer.”
 In one study, when individuals under stress supplemented with ashwagandha, there were significant reductions in cortisol levels and weight as measured by body mass index (BMI).
-In that same study, the participants also experienced a reduction in perceived stress, more happiness and less food cravings.
+In that same study, the participants also experienced a reduction in perceived stress, more happiness, and fewer food cravings.
 (1)

-As an adaptogen, ashwagandha has shown to support the brain in response to stress-related sleep deprivation, encouraging healthy levels of locomotion, learning and memory.
+As an adaptogen, ashwagandha has shown to support the brain in response to stress-related sleep deprivation, encouraging healthy levels of locomotion, learning, and memory.
 (2) Constituents in ashwagandha have also been shown to activate nerve cell receptors for the mood-calming neurotransmitter, GABA.
 (3)

 Ashwagandha and Stress

 Ashwagandha is an adaptogenic herb that has many studies showing its stress-mitigating properties.
-(3, 4) Ashwagandha is not a stimulant nor a sedative, but instead it provides deep rejuvenative support.
+(3, 4) Ashwagandha is not a stimulant nor a sedative, but instead, it provides deep rejuvenative support.
 Ashwagandha is also an herb that is commonly used for supporting energy before a sporting event or a stressful endeavor.
 (5)